This announcement is open to accept resumes from candidates interested in helping the Department of the Navy meet our mission requirements for the

 Many historians present and interpret history in order to inform or build upon public knowledge of past events.
 They often trace and build a historical profile of a particular person, area, idea, organization, or event.
 Once their research is complete, they present their findings through articles, books, reports, exhibits, websites, and educational programs.

-In government, some historians conduct research to provide historical context for current policy issues.
-For example, they may research the history of Social Security as background for a new bill or upcoming funding debate.
+In government, some historians conduct research to provide information on specific events or groups.
 Many write about the history of a particular government agency, activity, or program, such as a military operation or space missions.
 For example, they may research the people and events related to Operation Desert Storm.

 In historical associations, historians may work with archivists, curators, and museum workers to preserve artifacts and explain the historical significance of a wide variety of subjects, such as historic buildings, religious groups, and battlegrounds.
 Workers with a background in history also may go into one of these occupations.

-Historians hold about 3,500 jobs.
-The industries that employ the most historians are as follows:
+Historians hold about 3,300 jobs.
+The largest employers of historians are as follows:

-Historians also worked in museums, archives, historical societies, research organizations, and nonprofits.
-Some worked as consultants for these organizations while being employed by consulting firms, and some worked as independent consultants.
+Historians work in museums, archives, historical societies, and research organizations.
+Some work as consultants for these organizations while being employed by consulting firms, and some work as independent consultants.

 Most historians work full time during regular business hours.
 Some work independently and are able to set their own schedules.
 Historians who work in museums or other institutions open to the public may work evenings or weekends.
 Some historians may travel to collect artifacts, conduct interviews, or visit an area to better understand its culture and environment.

 Get the education you need: Find schools for Historians near you!